 It’s located in the city, not far from St. Charles Church.

-First day, I had amazing sushi at Wasabi Wien, then a great Wiener Schnitzel at Grand Hotel and for desserts and snacks: lots and lots of cake at Aida konditorei.
+I had amazing sushi at Wasabi Wien, then a great Wiener Schnitzel at Grand Hotel and for desserts and snacks: lots and lots of cake at Aida konditorei.
 Another Viennese specialty is the famous Sacher cake and Vienna coffee at Sacher Hotel.
 Double-yum!

 Wiener Schnitzel is the Viennese dish, and it’s best at Figlmueller, the king of schnitzel restaurants.